Itay2805/TomatOS/README.md

 ## Features

 * 64bit with all the basics (gdt, pmm, vmm...)
+* SSE enabling is implemented but disabled (causes problem with saving context)
-* Processes (Kernel and Usermode with signal support (gotta do more testing))
+* Processes (Kernel and Usermode)
-    * no scheduler yet so testing was very limited
+    * preserves fpu state
+    * including simple preemptive FIFS scheduler
 * ACPI table parsing
     * no AML yet
 * APIC support (Local APIC initialization only for now)